 Who inspires me:

-Amy Sivertsen, my beloved spouse and co-founder of The Creative Collective a co-working space, and my kids Lillian, Graham, and Ginny with their loud personalities and wild curly hair, who always want to question things until they are able to understand or solve them.
+Amy Sivertsen, my beloved spouse and co-founder of CoWorkQC a shared office space, and my kids Lillian, Graham, Ginny and Benjamin with their loud personalities and wild curly hair, who always want to question things until they are able to understand or solve them.

 My greatest extravagance (under $100):